-■ Operation signals
+Operation signals

-A buzzer sounds and the emergency flashers flash to indicate that the doors have been locked/unlocked.
-(Locked: Once; Unlocked: Twice)
+- Doors: A buzzer sounds and the emergency flashers flash to indicate that the doors have been locked/unlocked.
+(Locked: Once; Unlocked: Twice) - Trunk: A buzzer sounds to indicate that the trunk has been unlocked.

-■ Door lock buzzer
+Door lock buzzer

 If a door is not fully closed, a buzzer sounds continuously for 10 seconds if an attempt to lock the door is made.
 Fully close the door to stop the buzzer, and lock the vehicle once more.